enviodev/scope-app/README.md

 ## What is Scope?

 Scope is an account abstraction-focused block explorer that lets you explore blocks, transactions, addresses, and ERC-4337 user operations across multiple chains.
-The indexer powering it is built with Envio HyperIndex and deployed on Envio's hosted service.
+The indexer powering it is built with Envio HyperIndex, deployed on Envio's hosted service, and indexes `UserOperationEvent` and `AccountDeployed` events from EntryPoint contracts.

 ## Repo Structure